shalivan/shalivan.github.io/_posts/RT/0001-01-01-Synthesizers.md

 Envelope | ie: Open and Close filter over time
 Cutoff frequency | Take out of focus
 Drive |
-Env2 Mode  |  how much filter env modulate filter ftreq
+Env2 Mode  |  how much filter env modulate filter frequencies

+-  if you low pass filter saw wave you will get sth like sin

 ### Envelope
-How fast tur on and down. how much envelop impacts settings u can modulate: filters, pitch or frequencies
+How fast turn on and down.
+Determine how much envelop impacts settings.
+U can modulate: filters, pitch, frequencies, pulse with modulation(shape square wave), amplifier.

 |-|-|-|
 |-|-|-|